 - Privacy: will share genetic data with consent only

-- Alternatives: Nebula Genomics (Whole Genome Sequencing with weekly updated reports (incl. diet), data exploration tools, and advanced ancestry reporting)
+- Alternatives: Nebula Genomics (Whole Genome Sequencing with regularly updated reports (incl. diet), data exploration tools, and advanced ancestry reporting)

 Genomelink, a DNA data upload and analysis service, supports 23andme, Ancestry, or MyHeritage files.
 Users receive insights into nutrition, personality, and fitness.
 The service is owned and operated by the Tokyo-based genomic software company AWAKENS Inc., which now resides in Silicon Valley.

 AWAKENS Inc. was co-founded by Yuta Matsuda, Tomohiro Takano, and Kensuke Numakura.

 Users create a Genomelink login using their email and creating a password.
 They are then required to upload raw DNA data from 23andMe, Ancestry, or MyHeritage.
 Genomelink is a great company to upload data.
 Users can also let the site connect directly to their 23andMe or Ancestry account to retrieve their DNA data.